PT1011/Beauty-Carefree-Giants/README.md

 ## How is a materialized view different from a regular view?

-The biggest difference is that while a normal view is completley virtual, a materialized view physically stores the view query results.
+The biggest difference is that while a normal view is completely virtual, a materialized view physically stores the view query results.